 The use of medical marijuana is also allowed for minors, providing they have one of the qualifying conditions.
-But, the minor’s legal guardian or a parent has to be their designated caregiver.
+However, the minor’s legal guardian or a parent must be their designated caregiver.

 When a qualifying patient meets the necessary requirements, they are placed on the medical marijuana registry and given a registry identification card.
-The marijuana registry identification card has to be renewed every year.
+The marijuana registry identification card must be renewed every year.

-It’s important to note that those with a medical marijuana card can possess and buy more quantities of marijuana than recreational users.
+It is important to note that those with a medical marijuana card can possess and buy more quantities of marijuana than recreational users.
 For example, they can legally possess up to 2.5 ounces of marijuana or up to 12.5 grams of marijuana concentrate.
-They can also cultivate up to 12 marijuana plants at a residence or in an enclosed space.
+They can also cultivate up to twelve marijuana plants at a residence or in an enclosed space.

 Buying Marijuana Regulations

-A qualifying patient younger than 21 can purchase medical cannabis.
-Buying adult-use marijuana is allowed only to adults (older than 21).
+A qualifying patient younger than twenty-one can purchase medical cannabis.
+Buying adult-use marijuana is allowed only to individuals twenty-one and older.
 Medical patients can buy an amount of cannabis that would result in their possessing up to 2.5 ounces (70 grams) in a period of 14-days.

 Marijuana edibles will be limited to a maximum of 10mg of THC per edible and limited to a maximum of 100mg of THC per package of edibles.